karmadev/intercom-service-js/README.md

 ### Regarding `async/await`

 Please note we're using `await` (of **async/await**) in the examples below.
-We're using [TypeScript](https://www.typescriptlang.org) to allow that but there are lot's of other ways to allow that so pick your favourite.
+We're using [TypeScript](https://www.typescriptlang.org) to allow that but there are lot's of other ways so pick your favourite.

 ### `tagCompany`